 There is also a hidden side to these casualties.
-Anecdotally, we often observe the rise of self-inflicted mutilation and maiming by soldiers desperate to escape both the battlefield and the wrath of blocking units.
+Anecdotally, the rise of self-inflicted mutilation and maining by soldiers desperate to escape both the battlefield and the wrath of blocking units is often noted.
 These behaviors reduce the available pool of recruits and, equally as important, contribute to the erosion of morale among remaining soldiers.
-Given these attempts at evasion, it is unsurprising that some blocking detachments, including those employed by the Soviet Union, had specific orders to comb field hospitals for soldiers suspected of deliberately harming themselves (?, 330fn59).
+Given these attempts at evasion, it is unsurprising that some blocking detachments, including those employed by the Soviet Union, had specific orders to comb field hospitals for soldiers suspected of deliberately harming themselves.30